Abdiel Crossman

-Abdiel Daily Crossman (1804 – June 13, 1859) was Mayor of New Orleans from April 6, 1846 to March 26, 1854, having served four consecutive terms.
+Abial Daily Crossman (1804 – June 13, 1859) was Mayor of New Orleans from April 6, 1846 to March 26, 1854, having served four consecutive terms.
 He was the second and last Whig mayor of the city, and notably served as mayor during the Mexican–American War.

 Early life and education

 His family came from Massachusetts and was of old Puritan stock.
 He was born in the town of Greene, Maine.
 What instruction he had was obtained from his parents, who, at night, taught him a little reading, writing, and arithmetic.
 By his own efforts, however, he later acquired a good education.
 The father was a hatter by trade and brought his son up to follow the same business.
 Crossman left home at an early age to seek his fortune in the cities.
 He went first to Philadelphia but in 1829 moved to New Orleans, where he arrived with only five dollars in his pocket.